liferay/liferay-docs/discover/commerce/articles/01-catalog-management/01-product-categories.markdown

 +$$$

-Note: Categories are designed to be nested into a hierarchy.
+Note: Categories nest hierarchically.
 While this allows multiple categories to be grouped together and handled as a single unit, it also makes it difficult for administrators to see the entire vocabulary.
-To view all categories at once, go to *Control Panel* &rarr; *Configuration* &rarr; *System Settings* &rarr; *Assets* and select *Flattened Tree* from the drop-down menu in *Asset Categories Web*.
-Then return to *Site Menu* &rarr;
+To view all categories at once, go to *Control Panel* &rarr; *Configuration* &rarr; *System Settings* &rarr;
+*Assets* and select *Flattened Tree* from the drop-down menu in *Asset Categories Web*.
+Then return to *Site Menu* &rarr; *Content* &rarr;
-*Content* &rarr; *Categories*.
+*Categories*.

 $$$

 ## Adding and Removing Products from Categories [](id=adding-and-removing-products-from-categories)

-To add a product to one or more categories:
+Follow these steps:

 1. Go to the catalog, select a product, and open its *Categorization* tab.